datahaus/datahaus.construction/phases/README.md

 <a href="../phases/img/basement/initial.jpg"><img src="../phases/img/basement/initial.jpg" style="width:100%; max-width: 1000px"></a><br>
-Before removal of laundry and tree(s)<br><br>
+Before removal of laundry<br><br>

 Loren will:

-Remove the rear laundry areas.
+- Remove the rear laundry areas.
-Remove one of two trees that are close together, following approval by city.
-Using climbing harness to remove limbs.
+- Remove one or two trees that are close together, following approval by city.
+(Using climbing harnesses to first remove limbs.)
-Work with local handyman to add more jacks under house.
+- Work with local handyman to add more jacks under house.
-Remove brick wall where trash cans reside.
+- Remove brick wall where trash cans reside.
 Retain bricks for reuse.